-Every director, officer and employee will be required to become familiar with the Antitrust Compliance Program documents and the Record Retention Policy.
+Every director, officer and employee will be required to become familiar with the Antitrust Compliance Program documents.
 In addition, certain officers and employees will be required to take on an annual basis the Antitrust E-training module and attend the Antitrust Awareness Seminars.

 The Antitrust Compliance Program may be subject to periodic audits from time to time to ensure compliance with the program.
 Naturally, everyone will be expected to co-operate fully in any such audits.

 Antitrust compliance guide

 The United States antitrust laws, the Canadian Competition Act and the EU competition laws have been enacted to ensure that free market dynamics dictate the availability of goods to the consuming public.

 In the United States, antitrust laws were enacted for the following main purposes:

 The purpose of the Competition Act in Canada is to maintain and encourage competition, to promote efficiency, expand Canadian opportunities in world markets, recognize the role of foreign competition in Canada, ensure that small and medium-sized enterprises have equitable opportunity and to provide consumers with competitive prices and product choices.
 Article 101 of the Treaty on the Functioning of the EU prohibits agreements and other forms of cooperation between businesses which prevent, restrict or distort competition in the EU.